Boffyz/Boffyz/README.md

 <div align="left">
 <h5>My name is Boffy (not irl) and im a silly guy on the internet that does cool things :P</h5>

-<h5>my interest is softmodding electronics (both low level and hardware modding) and hacking/exploiting (or jailbreaking/homebrewing) tech to get the most out of it, and due to that, i can do many things that i like to do</h5>
+* **my interest is softmodding electronics (both low level and hardware modding) and hacking/exploiting (or jailbreaking/homebrewing) tech to get the most out of it, and due to that, i can do many things that i like to do**

 <a/>
 <div align="left">